-5. Equality and Diversity
+8. Equality and Diversity

-5.1 We are committed to fairness and equality for all regardless of their colour, race, ethnicity, nationality, gender, sexual orientation, marital status, disability, age, religion or belief, family circumstances or offending history, as referred to in our relevant Group policies.
-Our aim is to ensure that our policies and procedures do not create an unfair disadvantage for anyone, either directly or indirectly.
-5.2 Impact Assessments in relation to Data Protection and Equality are to be considered and completed, if necessary.
+- 8.1 We are committed to fairness and equality for all regardless of their colour, race, ethnicity, nationality, gender, sexual orientation, marital status, disability, age, religion or belief, family circumstances or offending history, as referred to in our relevant Group policies.
+Our aim is to ensure that our policies and procedures do not create an unfair disadvantage for anyone, either directly or indirectly. - 8.2 Impact Assessments in relation to Data Protection and Equality are to be considered and completed, if necessary. - 8.3 All customer information contained in leaflets or on the website will be available in multiple languages and formats to suit the needs of the individual.
+Customers will be able to select the translation option for the website content.

-6. Complaints
+9. Complaints

-6.1 The Group aims to meet the needs of its customers by providing an excellent service.
+- 9.1 The Group aims to meet the needs of its customers by providing an excellent service.
 However, it is acknowledged that occasionally things go wrong and customers may wish to complain.
-Should the need arise to make a complaint, please refer to the Group's Complaints, Comments and Compliments Policy.

-We will continue to communicate with the customer throughout the complaint process.
+Should the need arise to make a complaint, please refer to the Group's Complaints, Comments and Compliments Policy. - 9.2 We will continue to communicate with the customer throughout the complaint process.
 In disrepair claims we will continue with the complaints process when a preaction protocol has commenced and until legal proceedings have been issued to maximise opportunities to resolve matters out of court.

-The Group will analyse complaint trends regarding DMC and share learnings with customer groups and our teams to embed a learning culture.
+9.3 We will analyse complaint trends regarding damp and condensation mould and share learning with customer groups and our teams to embed a learning culture.

-7. Monitoring and Review
+10. Monitoring and Review

-- 7.1 The Group will monitor the effectiveness of the policy and recommend policy changes to improve service delivery. - 7.2 This policy will be reviewed every three years or on the introduction of new legislation or best practice guidelines, whichever is the sooner. - 7.3 Approved documents are valid for use after their approval date and remain in force beyond any expiry of their review date until a new version is available.
+- 10.1 The Group will monitor the effectiveness of the policy and recommend policy changes to improve service delivery. - 10.2 As this policy is new it will be reviewed after 12 months and then every three years or on the introduction of new legislation or best practice guidelines, whichever is the sooner. - 10.3 Approved documents are valid for use after their approval date and remain in force beyond any expiry of their review date until a new version is available.

-8. Associated Documents/Policies
+11. Associated Documents/Policies